bok-97/bok-97.github.io/_posts/2025-03-01-applied-data-science-project.md

 <img width="529" alt="image" src="https://github.com/user-attachments/assets/8fef16a8-fcac-44d1-8e82-18690f9375c3" />

-## Recommendation and Analysis
+# Recommendation and Analysis

   Recommender systems are algorithms aimed at suggesting relevant items to users (items being movies to watch, text to read, products to buy or anything else depending on industries).
 Recommender systems are really critical in some industries as they can generate a huge amount of income when they are efficient or also be a way to stand out significantly from competitors.

 We have achieved the business objective of building a recommendation system for users of Sephora products.
-We have used 2 different types here:
+We have used 2 different types in this work:

 1. Content-Based Recommender System; recommend based on product similarity/cosine-similarity
 2. Collaborative Filtering Recommender System; recommend based on user preference/rating hisotry